Novel effects of the $W$-boson mass shift in the 3-3-1 model: Sources of the -mass shift

 \subsection{$Z$-$Z'$ mixing in the model with $q\neq 0,-1$ or $B-L$ conservation}

 The 3-3-1 model under consideration reveals a tree-level mixing of $Z$ with $Z'$, while $W$ is retained.
-Because of the $Z$-$Z'$ mixing, the observed $Z_1$ boson mass ($m_{Z_1}$) is reduced in comparison with the standard model $Z$ boson mass ($m_Z$).
-This gives rise to a positive contribution to the $T$-parameter at tree level, \be \al T=\rho-1=\fr{m^2_W}{c^2_W m^2_{Z_1}}-1=\fr{m^2_Z}{m^2_{Z_1}}-1\simeq \fr{\left[(\sqrt3\beta t^2_W-1)v^2+(\sqrt3\beta t^2_W+1)u^2\right]^2}{4w^2(v^2+u^2)}, \ee where note that $m_W=m_Z c_W$ \cite{Holdom:1990xp}.
+Because of the $Z$-$Z'$ mixing, the observed $Z_1$-boson mass ($m_{Z_1}$) is reduced in comparison with the standard model $Z$-boson mass ($m_Z$).
+This gives rise to a positive contribution to the $T$ parameter at tree level, \be \al T=\rho-1=\fr{m^2_W}{c^2_W m^2_{Z_1}}-1=\fr{m^2_Z}{m^2_{Z_1}}-1\simeq \fr{\left[(\sqrt3\beta t^2_W-1)v^2+(\sqrt3\beta t^2_W+1)u^2\right]^2}{4w^2(v^2+u^2)}, \ee where note that $m_W=m_Z c_W$ \cite{Holdom:1990xp}.
 Since $m_{Z_1}$ is precisely measured and fixed, this enhances the mass of $W$ boson proportionally to $\al T$, such as \cite{Peskin:1990zt,Peskin:1991sw,Maksymyk:1993zm} \be \Delta m^2_W = \frac{c^4_W m^2_Z}{c^2_W-s^2_W}\left(\fr{m^2_Z}{m_{Z_1}^2}-1\right)\simeq \frac{c^4_W m^2_Z}{c^2_W-s^2_W}\fr{\left[(\sqrt3\beta t^2_W-1)v^2+(\sqrt3\beta t^2_W+1)u^2\right]^2}{4w^2(v^2+u^2)}. \ee

 We input the parameters as $\al\simeq 1/127.955$, $s_W^2\simeq 0.231$, and $u^2+v^2=246^2$ GeV$^2$.
-Additionally, we consider the three 3-3-1 models according to $\beta=1/\sqrt{3}$, $\beta=-1/\sqrt{3}$, and $\beta=-\sqrt{3}$, where the last two are identical to the 3-3-1 model with right-handed neutrinos and the minimal 3-3-1 model, respectively.
+Additionally, we consider the three 3-3-1 models according to $\beta=1/\sqrt{3}$, $\beta=-1/\sqrt{3}$, and $\beta=-\sqrt{3}$, where the last two are identical to the 3-3-1 model with neutral (heavy) fermions and the minimal 3-3-1 model, respectively.
 We make a contour of $\Delta m^2_{W} = 80.4335^2 - 80.357^2$ GeV$^2$ taking central values \cite{CDF:2022hxs,ParticleDataGroup:2020ssz} as function of $v$ and $w$ for the mentioned models as in Fig.~\ref{CDF1}.
 Here, the black line is for the central value.
 Additionally, the $1\sigma, \, 2\sigma$, and $3\sigma$ ranges are also shown (in cyans).
-Besides, the excluded region (light red) by the FCNCs and the Landau pole limit if it applies (taken as $5$ TeV) have appropriately been included to plot.
+Besides, the excluded region (light red) by the FCNCs and the Landau pole limit if it applies (taken as $5$ TeV) have appropriately been included to plot (cf. Sec.~\ref{Constrain}).

 From Fig. \ref{CDF1}, we obtain the viable ranges for the new physics and weak scales, namely, ($3.9$ TeV $<w<4.4$ TeV and $0$ GeV $<v<65.7$ GeV), ($3.9$ TeV $<w<4.4$ TeV and $237.1$ GeV $<v<246$ GeV), and ($3.9$ TeV $<w<5$ TeV and $195.2$ GeV $<v<219.1$ GeV) according to the 3-3-1 model with $\beta=1/\sqrt3$, $\beta=-1/\sqrt3$, and $\beta=-\sqrt3$, respectively.
 Note that the weak scale $u$ depends on $v$ as $u=\sqrt{(246\text{ GeV})^2-v^2}$.